sandip824/Lane_and_Vehicle_Detection_for_Driver_Assistence/README.md

 ## Implimentetion Steps

-This project is implimented in two distinct phases:
+This project is implimented in two distinct phases

-###1.
-Lane Detection with OpenCv.
+### 1.Lane Detection with OpenCv.
 The input to this system is video feed from the camera mounted on the fron t side of the back veiw mireor inside the cabin. step by stemp implimentation is given below.